Bobette Mathis – Director of Operations

 Sarah Schoonhoven (M.M.) (she/her/hers) is a strategic event designer, project manager, and program coordinator at UT Austin, where she works to create programming for instructors at the faculty, staff, and graduate student level and strives to center the full, radical inclusion of LGBTQA+ students and instructors in her work.
 She also serves as the Chair-Elect of PEFSA, UT’s LGBTQA+ staff/faculty association, and as the Membership & Outreach Chair of the Texas Exes Pride Alumni Network.
 She has previously worked in the Events and Hospitality Industry and received her Masters of Music in Music Theory at UT Austin in 2015, where she studied the electronic music soundtracks of noted Trans composer Wendy Carlos and worked in the UT Gender and Sexuality Center.
 Sarah is recently Gay Married ™ and would love to tell you all about it.

 Felice Trirogoff (Sagittarius sun, Virgo moon, Leo rising) talks, Tweets, and writes for a living.
 She swims with the H2Hos, Austin’s first feminist synchronized swimming troupe and likes to roller skate.
-She loves when people and businesses donate their time, money and goods to OUTsider through sponsorship.
 She hates being left on read.

 Jacob Wilson – Hospitality Director

 Cassidy C Browning